MarionDL/HTTPInfraLab/README.md

 For this fifth step, we reviewed our previous implementation of the reverse proxy server.
 Remember, it had one big drawback : its configuration was static, so we had to make sure of the IP addresses of our running containers and modify the configuration file if our IP addresses were not matching.

-Here, we use the -e option in Docker to set the environment variables of our server.
+Here, we use the -e option in Docker to set the environment variables of our server, and these variables are included in a new php config file named `config-template`.
 Like so, we won't have to change the config file and we can directly write our IP addresses when we start the container.

 ### Specification